AakSin/IntroToIM/finalProject/README.md

 ### Casing

 The casing was something that was hard for us to do since both of us were unfamiliar with crafts.
 I decided to go with cardboard and spent quite some time making even a simple casing.
 Make it look good was even a bigger challenge.
 Duct tape helped us make it in the first place, ribbons helped us make it look better.

+# Future Steps

+## Realtime Changes

+The accelerometer sends in a continuous stream of real time data which the software can't keep up with, hence we coded in limiters.
+Thus sometimes the changes are sudden instead of a smooth gradient.
+In the future, I'd like to figure out how to make it realtime.

+## Music syncing
+This time we were unable to sync the project to real-time music data.
+Future improvements would include using A-Frame's audio analyzer component along with Web Audio API to make real time music visualisations with particles in the sky, moving towers etc.

+## Improve casing
+The casing right now was experimental.
+We realize we could have done a better job with laser cutting cardboard or even acrylic.
+The buttons are also popping out due to us not knowing we could use screws to keep them in place.
+The next version of the casing would be more aesthetic and ergonomic.